ayahhany/Image-Recognition-Algorithm/README.md

 # Image Recognition Algorithm
- I built a logistic regression classifier to recognize cats (meow!).
+ I built a logistic regression classifier to recognize cats.
  By the end of this notebook, photos could be classified as cat/not cat (meow?).

  Let's see if Sphynx is recognized as a cat or not (iykyk)